microsoft/PowerApps-Samples/component-framework/IncrementControl/README.md

 ## How to run the sample

 1. Download or clone the repo so that you have a local copy.
-2. To see the sample component in runtime, you need to create a solution zip file, import into Common Data Service.
-To create a solution zip file:

-   - Go into the directory where you have downloaded the folder.
+2. Go into the directory where you have downloaded the folder.
-   - Go into the sample component, which you want to see it in runtime (for example, Increment component).
+3. Go into the sample component, which you want to see it in runtime (for example, Increment component).
-   - Run the command `npm install` to install all the required dependencies.
+4. Run the command `npm install` to install all the required dependencies.
-   - Create a new folder inside the sample component folder (for example, Increment component) and navigate into the folder.
+5. Create a new folder inside the sample component folder (for example, Increment component) and navigate into the folder.
-   - Create a new solution project inside the folder using the command `pac solution init --publisher-name <Name of the publisher> --publisher-prefix <Publisher prefix>`.
+6. Create a new solution project inside the folder using the command `pac solution init --publisher-name <Name of the publisher> --publisher-prefix <Publisher prefix>`.

-   - Once the new solution project is created, you need to refer to the location where the sample component is located.
+7. Once the new solution project is created, you need to refer to the location where the sample component is located.
 You can add the reference using the command `pac solution add-reference --path <Path to the root of the sample component>`.

-   - To generate a zip file from your solution project, you need to `cd` into your solution project directory and build the project using the command `msbuild /t:restore`.
+8. To generate a zip file from your solution project, you need to `cd` into your solution project directory and build the project using the command `msbuild /t:restore`.
-   - Again, run the command `msbuild`.
+9. Again, run the command `msbuild`.
-   - The generated solution zip file is located in the `Solution\bin\debug` folder.
+10. The generated solution zip file is located in the `Solution\bin\debug` folder.
-   - Manually [import the solution into Common Data Service](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/import-update-upgrade-solution) using the web portal once the zip file is ready or see the [Authenticating to your organization](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls#authenticating-to-your-organization) and [Deployment](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls#deploying-code-components) sections to import using PowerApps CLI commands.
+11. Manually [import the solution into Common Data Service](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/import-update-upgrade-solution) using the web portal once the zip file is ready or see the [Authenticating to your organization](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls#authenticating-to-your-organization) and [Deployment](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls#deploying-code-components) sections to import using PowerApps CLI commands.
-   - To add code components to model-driven apps and canvas apps, see topics [Add components to model-driven apps](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/add-custom-controls-to-a-field-or-entity) and [Add components to canvas apps](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/component-framework-for-canvas-apps#add-components-to-a-canvas-app)
+12. To add code components to model-driven apps and canvas apps, see topics [Add components to model-driven apps](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/add-custom-controls-to-a-field-or-entity) and [Add components to canvas apps](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/component-framework-for-canvas-apps#add-components-to-a-canvas-app)

 ## What this sample does